stevenandrewcarter/stevenandrewcarter.github.io/_posts/2018-09-17-docker-swarm.md

 # Build a swarm

 Building a swarm is not hard, you really just have to select which nodes are the managers and which nodes are workers.
+For a local environment you could cheat and make all of the nodes managers, but for good practice you should maybe make a split between the different types.
+Just remember that only managers can actually do things in the swarm (such as deploying stacks).

+You can configure the docker machines to work as a swarm with the following commands